ItsMCB/VexelCore/README.md

 # VexelCore
-Modular plugins for Bukkit-based servers and the Velocity proxy software with standard APIs.
+Custom plugins for PaperMC-based servers and Velocity proxies respectively that handles a custom module system with standard APIs.

 ### Why?
 After working in the Minecraft server scene for a few years now, I've come to realize a few problems teams often face: